dufferzafar/repo-size/README.md

 # Repo Size

-A Chrome extension to show the size of a Github Repo.
+A browser extension to show the size of a Github Repo.

+Available for Chrome.
+Firefox version is being developed.

+Please note that the size displayed is of uncompressed Repo and NOT that of the Zip file you download.

 ![Screenshot](/screen.jpg)

 ## <a name="install"></a>Installation Instructions

-Just download the repo zip, extract the contents into a folder and then load the unpacked exension from that folder.
+Just download the repo zip, extract the contents and then load the unpacked exension.

-It takes $ 5.00 to be able to upload extensions on the chrome webstore

 ## <a name="todo"></a>Stuff to do

+* Port to Firefox
 * Try doing it all without jQuery

-* Port to Firefox

-## <a name="log"></a>Changelog

-6/1/2014:

-* Simple updates

-5/1/2014:

-* Initial Version